scooper4711/HarnMaster-Modules/README.md

 # HarnMaster-Modules
-This is a list of the many modules I use for my HârnMaster gameand why I have them enabled.
-For each module, I list the name, if it's a must-have (:thumbsup:) i.e.
+This is a list of the many modules I use for my HârnMaster game.
-I think it's of broad enough  application that pretty much everyone should use it, or good to have (:ok_hand:) - it's situational, but you should look to see if you fit in that situation.

-I also list if it's mostly a help during prep time (:book:) or game-time (:game_die:)
+For each module, I list the name, if it's mostly a help during prep time (:book:) or game-time (:game_die:) and my comments on why

 # Must-have Modules
 These are the modules which I feel are universal in applicability